 Are You Confident of the Diagnosis?

 Bed bugs (Cimex lectularius) are an increasingly common problem in the United States and throughout the world.
 Their resurgence has been linked to increased domestic and international travel, a lack of societal awareness, a change in pesticide use patterns, and increasing bed bug resistance to common pesticides.
-These insects are red-brown in color and typically grow to a size of 4 or 5mm in length, slightly longer than wide (
+These insects are red-brown in color and typically grow to a size of 4 or 5mm in length, slightly longer than wide (Figure 1 and Figure 2).

 Their bodies are flattened (about the width of a credit card), helping them fit within tiny hiding places and avoid easy detection.
-They spend the day hidden within tiny crevices, such as cracks in a floor or wall, or within the seams of a mattress (
+They spend the day hidden within tiny crevices, such as cracks in a floor or wall, or within the seams of a mattress (Figure 3).

 Characteristic findings on physical examination

 During the early morning hours, when humans are typically in their deepest sleep, bed bugs emerge and feed on their victim.
 Due to an anesthetic within the bed bug saliva, the bites are typically painless and most victims never feel the bites as they occur.
-Bed bug bites cause typical arthropod bite reactions: a small pink papulovesicle that is highly pruritic in sensitive individuals (
+Bed bug bites cause typical arthropod bite reactions: a small pink papulovesicle that is highly pruritic in sensitive individuals (Figure 4).
+Some bite reactions may be delayed by up to a week or more after the initial bite Figure 5).

 Bed bug bites tend to occur in uncovered areas such as the arms or legs because the bed bug has difficulty biting through most types of clothes.
 Conversely, one study found that the face is one of the least likely areas to suffer bite reactions.